-The mysterious gents claim to be the descendants of Siberian Cossacks who settled in Australia, mainly in the period from about 1920 to the 1950s.
+The mysterious men at the celebrations claim to be the descendants of Siberian Cossacks who settled in Australia mainly from around 1920 until the 1950s.
 Because 9 May has become the most important date on the official Russian calendar — a day on which, they believe, wearing the ribbon should be compulsory — they attend the celebrations to monitor whether community members are displaying the symbol and, what’s more, displaying it correctly.
 They are prefects of patriotism, monitoring Russian expatriates’ loyalty to Mother Russia under Vladimir Putin.

 Behind the activities of these men is the long, complex history of the Cossacks.
 Even the origin of the name — kazak in Russian, qazaq in Turkic languages — is disputed, but most historians say it’s Turkic, that it meant “free wanderer or exile,” and that by the fifteenth century it denoted the ethnically motley inhabitants, often Tatar and Slav, of self-governing fortified settlements along the lower Dnieper and Don rivers.